My shop

 • homogeneous stitch structure,

-• minimal material variation.
+• minimal material deviation.

-Physically, that means
+Physically, this means

 • low air volumes,